weech/GRIB.jl/README.md

 ## Future plans
 * Add support for BUFR files
 * Add examples
-* Fix the bug in `eachpoints` that occasionally causes Julia to segfault (probably something with the GC).
+* Fix the bug in `eachpoint` that occasionally causes Julia to segfault (probably something with the GC).